Skip to content

 While that exact year isn’t really feasible anymore, due to the pandemic (and due to the year having come and gone already), I will still use 2020 as the second year without a summer until I decide on something else.

 Because Eleanor Braverman is in her seventies for that book, she fits perfectly into the real-life Silent Generation.
 I give her a birthdate in 1938.
+Her parents may even have chosen her name due to admiration for First Lady Eleanor Roosevelt.

 And now, let’s look at some pivotal moments, to help inform us when writing fiction about the Silent Generation.